MolotovCherry/stegcloak/README.md

 Inspired by the original javascript [stegcloak](https://github.com/KuroLabs/stegcloak).

 This is incompatible with the original js stegcloak.
-However, this compiles to wasm, so it can also be used in javascript.
+But it can compile to wasm with the `wasm` feature.

+# Features

+`wasm` - If you need wasm support, this feature's for you!

 # Warning